 Both categories of carpets and kilims can be equally expertly woven,but each represent vastly different traditions and hold differing values.

-As Turkey is modernizing, the age old tradition of carpet weaving is under threat,
+As Turkey is modernizing, the age old tradition of young women weaving carpets

-and higher levels of education for many village girls.
+and higher levels of education increase for many village girls.

 Over the last 40 years with modern changes,many weavers in Turkey have lost their hereditary skills.

 As nomads no longer live traditionally in tents, there is no need to weave carpets,and kilims or the functional items for daily use,